-Estimate the PMF according to three different formulae: the original formula (exponential average), the first order cumulant expansion formula (average work), and the second order cumulant expansion formula.
+Estimate the PMF according to three different formulas: the original formula (exponential average), the first order cumulant expansion formula (average work), and the second order cumulant expansion formula.
+The following Tcl script will calculate and store the three different estimates in Fexp, F1, F2 variables.